What is Ramadan? in Identity

 Ramadan is the period during the year in which Muslims do not eat anything while it is daylight and this fasting is regarded as one of the five 'pillars', or duties, of Islam.
-This year the fasting period lasts from June 6th to July 7th.
+This year the fasting period lasts from May 15th to June 14th.

 What do people do during Ramadan?

 Muslims not only abstain from food and drink but also take time to pray to Allah, contemplate life and also make time to do charitable things or good deeds for others.

 Muslims are required to take part in Ramadan according to their faith, with the exception of the sick, the elderly, pregnant women and travellers, and young Muslims typically begin fasting for the first time at ten to 12-years-old.

 The festival to celebrate the end of Ramadan is called Eid al-Fitr.